rackspace/runway/docs/source/cfngin/lookups.rst

 input>}`` syntax.
 If ``<lookup type>`` isn't provided, CFNgin will fall back to use the ``output`` lookup .

-Lookups are only resolved within `Variables
-<terminology.html#variables>`_.
-They can be nested in any part of a YAML
-data structure and within another lookup itself.
+Lookups are only resolved within :ref:`Variables <cfngin-variables>`.
+They can be nested in any part of a YAML data structure and within another lookup itself.

 .. note::